corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/_index.md

             id 'net.corda.plugins.cordapp-cpb'
         }

-The plugin will normally determine all of the CorDapp's transient CPK dependencies, although it is your responsibility to ensure that this set is complete.
+The plugin will normally determine all of the CorDapp's transient `.cpk` dependencies, although it is your responsibility to ensure that this set is complete.
 See [CPK inspection tool](../corda-cli/commands.html#cpk-inspection-tool) for details of how to inspect the contents of the bundle.

 Any extra package references can be added to the bundle using the `cpb` Gradle configuration.
 For example: